UniTime: A Language-Empowered Unified Model for Cross-Domain Time Series Forecasting: The UniTime Model

 \subsection{Language-TS Transformer}

 \textbf{Motivation.} When training a model across time series domains, especially when these domains exhibit significant differences in temporal patterns or distributions \cite{wu2021autoformer,liu2022non}, the model may encounter challenges in distinguishing and generalizing between them.
 This issue, which we refer to as \textit{domain confusion}, leads to poor forecasting performance in our empirical evaluations.
 In this study, we propose the use of domain instructions to offer explicit domain identification information to the model, facilitating the model to discern the source of each time series and adapt its forecasting strategy accordingly.
 The domain instructions are essentially sentences describing each domain's data.
 They are also crafted by humans to incorporate human prior knowledge of the data.
-For example, instructions can be written in a similar form to help the model recognize that the time series of these domains tend to be similar.
 Moreover, we propose the use of a Language-TS Transformer to learn joint representations from domain instructions and time series, which enables cross-domain generalization by aligning the time series from various input spaces to the common latent space of the language models.

 \textbf{Model Design.} In this study, we leverage a pretrained language model to unify language and time series modalities.
 It is important to note that various language models with different architectures are available, including BERT \cite{kenton2019bert}, T5 \cite{raffel2020t5}, and GPT2 \cite{radford2019gpt2}.
 Given the autoregressive nature of time series data, we opt for GPT2 as our backbone model, which employs causal masking to preserve the temporal order of inputs.
 Moreover, it is crucial to consider the order of language and time series when using causal masking.
 If we place the time series data first, the Transformer won't have access to the domain instructions while processing the time series.
 This weakens the utility of the text information.
 Therefore, we choose to position the instructions before the time series data, enabling the model to directly leverage contextual identifiers to enhance its cross-domain forecasting performance.